14 Rights of Every Hong Kong Domestic Helper Should Remember Before Signing New Contract

 - any other sum under the employment contract, e.g. free return passage, food and traveling allowance, etc.

-13. A foreign domestic helper is entitled to a severance payment if he or she has served not less than 24 months of service to the same employer prior to termination; and is dismissed or the contract is not being renewed by reason of redundancy.
+Domestic worker is entitled to a severance payment if he or she has served not less than 24 months of service to the same employer.

 - resigns on ground of ill health;